dekonvoluted/dekonvoluted.github.io/_posts/2015-08-07-working-with-binary-files-in-c++.md

 {% endhighlight %}

 This addresses our concern about a possible segmentation fault and retrieves binary data correctly from the file header.
-One last rewrite to make this code easy to read.
+One last rewrite to make this code easier to read in the future.

 {% highlight cpp lineanchors %}
 #include <fstream>